14 Things You Need Before You Get a New Puppy

 A sturdy crate

 Investing in a crate the right size for your puppy is one of the smartest moves you can make.
 That’s because a crate is useful in meeting both the emotional and physical needs of a young puppy, says Dawn Hoover, DVM, who practices veterinary medicine through Veterinary Relief Services.
 “This space can give the puppy a safe haven, and also comes in handy when potty training,” she says.
 “Find one large enough for them to turn around and lay down in, but no larger,” advises Lauren Robinson, DVM, with Alabama-based Grayson Valley Pet Clinic.
 “Dogs don’t like to lay in their urine or feces and will often hold it.
 Make it too big for them, and you risk the puppy going to the back to do their business.”
 Not sure what size puppy you’re about to bring home?
 Look for a crate with dividers so you can adjust the interior spacing to accommodate the size of your growing dog.
-This folding metal dog crate from MidWest Homes for Pets comes in seven different sizes, each with dividers, making them ideal for tiny breeds like Chihuahuas all the way up to larger sized dogs like Labrador Retrievers.
+This folding metal dog crate from MidWest Homes for Pets comes in seven different sizes, each with dividers, making them ideal for tiny breeds like Chihuahuas all the way up to larger-sized dogs like Labrador Retrievers.
 It’s also important to learn how long your dog can stay in a crate.
 In case you’re wondering about a substitute for a crate when you travel with your dog—check out these dog carriers.
 Just make sure you don’t make these puppy training mistakes you’ll regret later.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.